Supplements I Avoid & Take: an honest guide. Make less mistakes.

 Why: To support gut health!

-What I take: I choose probiotics from food.
+What I take: I like getting probiotics from food.

 My favorite sources are these pickles, this kimchi, sauerkraut, and this yogurt.